Navigating Uncertainty – Views from a Road Trip

 In the real world, a lot of “observed data” comes down to doing things: talking to people, trying new experiences, even having old experiences anew.
 And just like with statistics, the certainty afforded by this “observed data” scales with sample size.
 The more evidence we have of something, the greater its impact on the posterior, no matter what prior you began with.

-In other words, no matter the level of belief in yourself as a surfer, the more often you successfully ride a wave when you surf, the more it shapes your eventual conviction of your surfing identity.
+, the more it shapes your eventual conviction of your surfing identity.
 You hear about this from the power-suit clad executives at TED conferences talking about a growth mindset and the Patagonia-clad serial founders talking about why you should bias to action.
 To me, this always felt a little wishy-washy, especially having come from academic backgrounds that push you to critically reason – and thus accumulate information and conviction – before you act.
-But when expressed in a Bayesian manner, it’s undeniable that the inverse is valid: actions we take can not just influence but in fact update our preconceived convictions, or ,priors.
-Especially about ourselves.
+But when expressed in a Bayesian manner, it’s undeniable that the inverse is valid: actions we take can not just influence but in fact update our preconceived convictions, or ,priors

 With three weeks to go, and seemingly no way out with their tickets already booked, it was clear no amount of DMV mastery would help me.
 I decided to do what I could: I signed up for lessons to accumulate some miles on the road.
 The lessons didn’t make me better overnight, but they did nudge my beliefs from no way to somewhere closer to maaaybe, but this is still insane.